w3c/cogai/demos/nlp/README.md

 # Natural Language Processing

 Humans are unique amongst all other animals on the Earth in respect to our amazing ability to communicate via language.
-Speech evolved a million years ago, and perhaps even further back in time.
+Speech evolved at least a million years ago, and perhaps even further back in time.
 By contrast written language is very recent and dates back just a few thousand years.
 Our brains are similar in many respects to other mammals and primates in particular.
-This suggests that language must be largely based on existing mechanisms as there hasn't been time to evolve a radical new neural system since we split from other primates.
+This suggests that language must be largely based on existing mechanisms as there simply hasn't been the time to evolve a radical new neural system since we split from other primates.

 A series of demos are planned to explore how natural language understanding and generation can be implemented in a way that is cognitively plausible, and to satisfy the following goals: